 The time for debate is over, but the question remains: PrEP works, so why isn’t it more available for men at risk of HIV?

 Twelve years ago, Canada’s First Ministers signed a Health Accord reaffirming their continued commitment to the principles and criteria of the Canada Health Act that ensures all medically necessary care be publicly administered, comprehensive, accessible, portable, universal and delivered without user fees or extra billing.
 At a cost of up to $1,000.00 a month, PrEP remains out of reach for most GBOMSM, excepting those with generous private insurance plans.
 We are calling on the British Columbia Ministry of Health to recognize this commitment, and provide a clear pathway for provincial support of the use of Truvada in HIV pre-exposure prophylaxis.

 We are asking our provincial government to list Truvada as PrEP on the general formulary of British Columbia’s provincial drug plan (aka Pharmacare).
 Listing Truvada as PrEP on the general formulary means the cost of Truvada as PrEP would be covered in part or whole by the province.

 You can help by sending a letter and sharing this call to action with others!

-Join us in asking the Honourable Terry Lake, the BC Minister of Health, to uphold the Canadian values of health care based on need and not the ability to pay, and to ensure fair provincial funding to support the expansion of PrEP for HIV prevention across our province.
+Join us in asking the Honourable Premier John Horgan and BC Minister of Health Adrian Dix to uphold the Canadian values of health care based on need and not the ability to pay, and to ensure fair provincial funding to support the expansion of PrEP for HIV prevention across our province.
 British Columbians at risk of HIV infection need our Ministry of Health to step up and lead our province in the creation and implementation of a plan for PrEP access that reduces barriers to access based on ability to pay.